ESP32 Timers & Timer Interrupts

 The ESP32 offers four 64-bit timers.

-Q. How to use Timer interrupt in ESP32?
+⇥ How to use the Timer interrupt in ESP32?

-You can attach the desired timer to an interrupt and can assign an ISR for the same
+You can attach the desired timer to an interrupt and assign an ISR for the same

-The timer uses a counter which counts at a certain speed depending upon the clock frequency and the prescaler value.
-This counter will reset once it reaches a set value and it will trigger an interrupt.
+The timer uses a counter which counts at a certain speed depending on the clock frequency and the prescaler value.
+This counter will reset once it reaches a set value, and it will trigger an interrupt.
 We can change the timer intervals by changing this count value

-In this example, we are going to test a LED blink program.
-But instead of using delay, we are going to use timer interrupt.
-To do that, make the connections on a breadboard as shown in the below circuit diagram.
+In this example, we are going to test an LED blink program.
+But instead of using delay, we are going to use a timer interrupt.
+To do that, make the connections on a breadboard as shown in the circuit diagram below.

 ESP32 LED Blink Circuit